Pressure-Treated Lumber Weight • Complete Reference Chart

 - Related Pages

 - Useful Links for Information About Pressure-Treated Lumber

 The weight of pressure-treated lumber depends on how much time has gone by since the wood was treated, as well as the size of the board or post.

-Most pressure-treated lumber is made from southern yellow pine, which is a relatively heavy wood, so pressure-treated wood does tend to be heavier than most other lumber because of this alone.
+Most pressure-treated lumber is made from southern yellow pine, which is a relatively heavy wood to begin with, so pressure-treated wood does tend to be heavier than most other lumber because of this alone.